silviot/edx-platform-wiki/XBlock-Peak-Confusion-notes.md

 Confusing things:

-- ParentTracker: this fundamentally is about multiple parents for blocks, but with the usage/definition split, we no longer need to have multiple parents.
+- ParentTracker: this deals with multiple parents for blocks, but with the usage/definition split, we no longer need to have multiple parents.
 - Lots of places that need an id for a block use `.location.url()`, which will be going away.
 What should replace it?